ExactTarget/fuelux/README.md

+**Please note this currently a WIP.
+Bower does not point to v3.
+The `dist` folder is not versioned.**

 #FuelUX

 FuelUX extends [Bootstrap 3](https://github.com/twbs/bootstrap) with additional lightweight [JavaScript controls](#javascript-controls).
 It is actively maintained by [members of ExactTarget, a salesforce.com company,](https://github.com/orgs/ExactTarget/members) with the support and involvement of the community.